Whistler Children’s Festival: Helpful Planning Tips for Parents

 A single day pass is $10, while a full weekend pass is $15…so why not spread the festival over two days?
 The grounds are full of awesome interactive activities – you don’t want to rush through the Rock Petting Zoo or miss out on meeting a fireman.
 Plus an extra day might give you a chance for some lake time…and a good nap.

-Arrive early because on the Friday afternoon there’s a free kickoff pyjama dance party in the plaza – sure to be the best event of the summer, hands down.
-So make sure you bring PJ’s for all the family (but if you forget, shops in town like Hatley stock some of the cutest Canadian-themed evening wear around).
+Arrive early because on the Friday afternoon there’s a free kickoff dance party in the plaza – sure to be the best event of the summer concert series, hands down.
+So make sure you bring those sparkly shoes and light-up sneakers for this event.

 5. Dress for Success

-In previous years the festival has seen both blue-sky, warm days and cooler, cloudy days.
-Being in the mountains the weather can change quickly, so keep an eye on the weather in Whistler and plan accordingly – a light jacket never goes astray.
-With a nice grassy area to play on, performances that will get the kids up and dancing and lots of arts and crafts, comfy play clothes are a great choice.
+In previous years the festival has seen both blue sky, warm days and cooler, cloudy days.
+Being in the mountains the weather can change quickly, so keep an eye on the weather in Whistler and plan accordingly – a light jacket and hat are great pieces of kit to pack.
+With a nice grassy area to play on, performances that will get the kids up and dancing and lots of arts and crafts, comfy play clothes and sturdy footwear are a great choice.

 6. Capture the Moment